pinglmlcv/pingliu264/_pages/about.md

 News:
 ======
+* Sep 2026: Our work, "PhyMetric: Diagnosing Physical Plausibility in Text-to-Video Generation via Scene-Level QA" is accepted by NeurIPS 2026, Evaluations and Datasets Track.
+Congratulations to Siwei!
 * Sep 2026: Our work, "When Scores Conflict with Preferences: Calibrated Drift Control for Heterogeneous DPO" is accepted by NeurIPS 2026.
 * Sep 2026: Our work, "Closed-Form Linear-Probe Dataset Distillation for Pre-trained Vision Models" is accepted by NeurIPS 2026.
 * Sep 2026: Our work, "DOME: Drift-Adaptive On-Policy Motion Erasure in Video Diffusion Transformers" is accepted by NeurIPS 2026.
 * Aug 2026: Our work, "MUTE: Motion Concept Unlearning in Video Diffusion Models" is accepted by ACM Multimedia 2026.
 * Aug 2026: Our work, “When Physical Preferences Meet Semantic Constraints: Physical and Semantic Direct Preference Optimization for Text-to-Video Generation,” has been accepted to ACM Multimedia 2026 and selected for an oral presentation!
+Congratulations to Siwei!
 * July 2026: We will organize workshop "MIRAI Driving: Multimodal Intelligence and Reasoning for Autonomous and Intelligent Driving" on ACCV 2026, Osaka, Japan.
 * June 2026: I am invited as a senior PC member for AAAI 2027.
 * June 2026: Our work: "PhyMAGIC: Physical Motion-Aware Generative Inference with Confidence-Guided LLM" is accepted by ECCV 2026.
+Congratulations to Siwei!
 * June 2026: Our work: "RIGI: Rectifying Image-to-3D Generation Inconsistency via Uncertainty-aware Learning" is accepted by IEEE Transactions on Image Processing.
 * May 2026: Our work: "Closed-Form Linear-Probe Dataset Distillation for Pre-trained Vision Models" is posted [online](https://arxiv.org/abs/2605.07194).
 * May 2026: Our work: "Where Concept Erasure Should Occur: Concept–Layer Alignment in Text-to-Video Diffusion Models" is accepted by ICML 2026.